 Are vehicles allowed for the March?

-Only specific vehicles (lead cars) are allowed to participate in the March.
+Only city vehicles are allowed to participate in the March.
 These restrictions are due to both safety concerns for the participants and regulations regarding the difference between a March and a Parade.

 What is the March route?